Jump to a section

 Practical Safety

-- Keep phone charged and with you
+- Keep your phone charged and with you

 - Have cash for emergencies